laurelmackenzie/starter-hugo-academic/content/publication/chatten-et-al-2019-NWAV/index.md

 Philadelphians (Labov & Rosenfelder 2011); and the Diachronic Electronic Corpus of Tyneside English, a corpus of sociolinguistic interviews with residents of the North East of England (Corrigan et al. 2012).
 We find a striking degree of similarity between the three corpora in the constraints on variation.
 The general picture is of sociallyevaluated variation affected by both syntactic and paradigmatic factors.'
-publication: 'NWAV 48, University of Oregon'
+publication: 'NWAV 48, University of Oregon (poster)'
 ---